vmware-labs/wasm-workers-server/README.md

 $ cargo run -- --help
 ```

 This command will run the server and look for `.wasm` and compatible modules (like `.js`) in the folder you pass via arguments.
-Check the [examples](./examples/) folder to get more information about creating Wasm handlers.
+Check the [examples](./examples/) folder to get more information about creating Wasm workers.

 ### Documentation

 * `src`: includes the source code for the Wasm Workers Server project
-* `examples`: folder to generate different example handlers.
+* `examples`: folder to generate different example workers.
 Check the README file inside to get more information about how to build those